moda20/flutter_media_notification/README.md

 # media_notification

-Media notification for flutter, on android (IOs Not implemented)
+Media notification for flutter, on Android Only (iOS Not implemented)

 #### This plugin is used in the music player app [TuneIn](https://github.com/moda20/flutter-tunein).